Kinokkory/wiwinwlh/tutorial.md

 Typelevel Numbers
 -----------------

-GHC's type literals can also be used in place of explicit Peano arithmetic,
+GHC's type literals can also be used in place of explicit Peano arithmetic.

 GHC 7.6 is very conservative about performing reduction, GHC 7.8 is much less so and will can solve many typelevel constraints involving natural numbers but sometimes still needs a little coaxing.